nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Case Insensitivity for All Contact Fields

- 1. Some Contact fields are case-sensitive so errors arise during duplicate contacts being loaded into the
+ 1. Some Contact fields are case-sensitive so errors arise during duplicate contacts being loaded into the address book

    1. Goal: Reduce accidental duplicates to enhance the user experience when interacting with the contact list.